uofr/moodle-atto_kaltura/README.md

 Installation
 ------

-Unzip this plugin, and copy the directory (lib/editor/atto/plugins/yukaltura) under moodle root directory (ex. /moodle).
+Unzip this plugin, and copy the directory (lib/editor/atto/plugins/kaltura) under moodle root directory (ex. /moodle).
 Installation will be completed after you log in as an administrator and access the notification menu.

-After installation, the administrator must access setting page of local_yukaltura, and must set some items for this plugin.
+After installation, the administrator must access setting page of local_kaltura, and must set some items for this plugin.
-Next, the administrator must access setting page of the Atto HTML editor, and must add "yukaltura" keyword to toolbar's setting.
+Next, the administrator must access setting page of the Atto HTML editor, and must add "kaltura" keyword to toolbar's setting.

 How to use
 ------